cea-hpc/phobos/doc/design/scsi_error_management.md

 optional arguments:
-  -h, --help            show this help message and exit --device              device ID of the logs to dump --medium              medium ID of the logs to dump -e, --errno           error number of the logs that should be dumped --start               timestamp before which the logs that should be dumped,
+  -h, --help            show this help message and exit -D, --device          device ID of the logs to dump -M, --medium          medium ID of the logs to dump -e, --errno           error number of the logs that should be dumped --start               timestamp of the oldest logs to dump,
-                        in format YYYY-MM-DD hh:mm:ss --end                 timestamp after which the logs that should be dumped, in format YYYY-MM-DD hh:mm:ss -f, --file            the path of where to dump the logs, if not given, will dump to stdout
+                        in format YYYY-MM-DD hh:mm:ss --end                 timestamp of the most recent logs to dump, in format YYYY-MM-DD hh:mm:ss -f, --file            the path where to dump the logs, if not given, will dump to stdout

 usage: phobos logs clear [-h] [--device ID] [--medium ID] [-e ERRNO]